 Often, a carelessly placed remark or gesture can get under our skin at stressful holiday time.
 If this happens, you can decide to raise a glass to family and all their funny quirks, and just let it go.
 Or, if whatever was said really has irked you, you can always let off some steam by venting privately to a good friend who won’t end up in the middle of the family conflict and will probably help you see the humour in it all.

-If you find it difficult to get along with your in-laws at holiday time, whatever you do, avoid complaining about them to your husband or wife.
-Remember that this is his family, and just as you wouldn’t take kindly to him expressing negative things about your mum, dad, or siblings, neither would he.
+If you find it difficult to get along with your in-laws at holiday time, whatever you do, avoid complaining about them to your spouse.
+Remember that this is their family, and just as you wouldn’t take kindly to them expressing negative things about your mum, dad, or siblings, neither would they.
 You can make an active choice whether to emphasize festivities or fights this holiday season.
-Showing respect and appreciation for your husband or wife’s family, especially at Christmas time, will set the tone for future happy holidays to come.
+Showing respect and appreciation for your spouse’s family, especially at Christmas time, will set the tone for future happy holidays to come.